-Public access along the shoreline is the primary Coastal Act issue raised by the proposed development.
-The project site includes a portion of the Alamitos Bay Shoreline Trail (City right-of-way), a public pedestrian accessway that runs along the shoreline between the applicants' house and the applicants' pier (Exhibit #3).
-The certified City of Long Beach LCP designates this fifteen-foot wide City right-of-way as a shoreline public accessway.
+The proposed project includes an important public access component as it includes the removal of obstructions from the City right-of-way that traverses the project site (Exhibit #4).
+The project site includes a portion of the Alamitos Bay Shoreline Trail (City right-of-way), a public pedestrian accessway that runs along the shoreline between the applicant's house and the applicant's pier (Exhibit #4).
+The certified City of Long Beach LCP designates this fifteenfoot wide City right-of-way as a shoreline public accessway.
+A vertical public accessway also abuts the western side of the applicant's property (Exhibit #3).

-The applicants' house and front yard area are situated immediately inland of the fifteen-foot wide City right-of-way that the certified City of Long Beach LCP designates as the Alamitos Bay Shoreline Trail (Exhibit #4).
-A wooden retaining wall situated on the seaward edge of the right-of-way retains fill upon which a patio, two planters and a low wall have been constructed within the portion of the City right-of-way that abuts the applicants' property.1 The existing pier and its first supporting T-pile are located immediately seaward of the City right-of-way.
-The area (beach) situated on the seaward side of the right-of-way and wooden retaining wall is actually an intertidal mudflat as the bay waters reach the retaining wall during high tides.
+The applicant's house is situated immediately inland of the fifteen-foot wide City right-of-way that the certified City of Long Beach LCP designates as the Alamitos Bay Shoreline Trail.
+In 2008, a thirty-inch high wall and patio were constructed partially in the City right-of-way without a valid coastal development permit (Exhibit #4).
+Plants also have been placed within the right-of-way, obstructing passage.
+The existing pier approach (ground-level decking) also exists within the City right-of-way.
+The pier is situated immediately seaward of the City right-of-way.
+The area (beach) situated on the seaward side of the City right-of-way is actually an intertidal mudflat as the bay waters reach the edge of the City right-of-way during high tides.

-As part of the proposed project, the applicants are proposing to remove a low wall (about twelve inches high) and to relocate patio furniture that has discouraged the public from using this City right-of-way where it abuts the applicants' seaward property line (Exhibit #5).
-With the proposed removal of the obstacles the public will no longer need to bypass the obstructed segment of public trail by walking (at low tide only) on the intertidal mudflat that exists on the seaward side of the obstructed trail.
-The applicants are not proposing to remove the wooden retaining wall or any of the fill material that currently exists within the right-of-way seaward of the private property.
-The wooden stairway, situated on State Tidelands at the base of the pier, is proposed to remain in place to provide the public will be able to pass under the proposed pier and walk along the muddy shoreline.
+As part of the proposed project, the applicant is proposing to remove the wall and other obstructions that have discouraged the public from using this City right-of-way where it abuts the applicant's seaward property line (Exhibit #4).
+With the proposed removal of the obstacles the public will no longer need to bypass the obstructed segment of public trail by walking on the intertidal mudflat that exists on the seaward side of the obstructed trail.

-The Commission finds that the applicants' proposal to remove the low wall and patio furniture in order to open access along the public right-of-way is consistent with the public access and recreation policies of the Coastal Act.
-However, Special Condition One is imposed in order to require the applicants to submit revised plans for the proposed development that make it clear that the Commission is approving only the new pier and dock and the removal of the obstacles to public access, and that the permit is not authorizing the existing fill, wooden retaining wall and other development (e.g., hardscape, planters, wall, patio furniture, etc.) that currently exists on the public right-of-way where it abuts the applicants' private property.
-The
+The Commission finds that the applicant's proposal to remove the wall and other obstructions in order to open access along the public right-of-way is consistent with the public access and recreation policies of the Coastal Act.
+However, Special Condition One is imposed in order to require the applicant to submit revised plans for the proposed development that make it clear that the Commission is approving only the new pier and dock and the removal of the obstacles to public access, and that the permit is not authorizing the any development (e.g., hardscape, planters, wall, patio furniture, etc.) within the City right-of-way where it abuts the applicant's private property.